oxarbitrage/bitshares-core/programs/gwallet/README.md

 ![Wallet mode](readme_images/wallet_mode.png)

-The buttons will open dialogs for each command, only `transfer` and `sell_asset` commands are available ATM, borrow asset coming soon.
+The buttons will open dialogs for each command, only `transfer`, `sell_asset` and `borrow_assetr` commands are available ATM, cancel order coming soon.

 Transfer dialog: